ibm-cloud-docs/assistant/webhook-pre.md

 The programmatic call to the external service must meet these requirements:

 - The call must be a POST HTTP request.
-- The call must be completed in 8 seconds or less.
+- The request body must be a JSON object (`Content-Type: application/json`).
-- The format of the request and response must be in JSON.
-For example: `Content-Type: application/json`.
+- The call must return in **8 seconds or less**.

+If your external service supports only GET requests, or if you need to specify URL parameters dynamically at run time, consider creating an intermediate service that accepts a POST request with a JSON payload containing any runtime values.
+The intermediate service can then make a request to the target service, passing these values as URL parameters, and then return the response to the dialog.
+{: tip}

 Do not set up and test your webhook in a production environment where the assistant is deployed and is interacting with customers.
 {: important}

-Use an external service that can execute and return a result in less than 8 seconds.
-Otherwise, the customer will experience a lag in the conversational exchange.
-{: tip}

 To add the webhook details, complete the following steps: